thepeaklab/tpl-table/README.md

+# Setup
+coming soon ...

+## Dependencies
+- tpl-table
+- tpl-scope-listener-manager

 # TODO
+- Unit tests
-- Order by ?
+- Order by => should be handled out of the scope of this component
 - Entries per Page label style fix ?
 - Reset search button
 - Do search button
-- Add cursor:pointer to pagination links
 - Font option
 - Custom classes: for example custom select class
 - Automatic set loading